google/earthengine-community/tutorials/beginners-cookbook/index.md

 var diff=bound.difference(convex, 100);
 // Add the layer to the map with a specified color and layer name.
 Map.addLayer(diff, {color: 'purple'}, 'Bound and convex difference');
-// Find area of feature,
+// Find area of feature.
 var ar = countyConnectDiss.geometry().area();
 print(ar);
 // Find length of line geometry (You get zero since this is a polygon).